Say Something Literature Guide

 Connect: If people don’t use their voices and actions to communicate about things they care about, how will people know about needs, injustice, or something you feel passionate about?

 - Pick a topic to say something about and create your best “voice” to convey your message.
+This Spread Peace activity guides youth action.

 - Read about kids like you who took action for something they cared aobut.
 This article is about kids who started nonprofits.